e18rayan/Protein-Info-Tool/README.md

 The rest are standard Python libraries.

 ### Input File
+A sample sheet named "Sample_Sheet.csv" is included if desired.

 Input file can be any name but must be a CSV file and contain the following fields within the file:
 - Name
-  - Column name must be typed exactly **Name** .
+  - Column header must be typed exactly **Name** .
   - Protein or sequence names can be any acceptable text.
 - Type
-  - Column name must be typed exactly **Type**.
+  - Column header must be typed exactly **Type**.
   - Fields can be: DNA, dna, D, RNA, rna, R, Protein, protein, P.
   - Any other input will cause it to give you an "Invalid type".
 - Sequence
-  - Column name must be typed exactly **Sequence**.
+  - Column header must be typed exactly **Sequence**.
-  - DNA can contain "ATCG" while RNA can contain "AUGC".
+  - DNA can contain any base "ATCG" while RNA can contain bases "AUGC".
     - No mixing DNA and RNA bases (e.g. "ATCU" not allowed).
     - No degenerate bases.
     - Does not have to contain start (ATG) or stop codons (TAG, TAA, TGA).
-    - Must be Oopen Reading Frame (ORF) that is divisble by 3.
+    - Must be Open Reading Frame (ORF) that is divisble by 3.
   - Proteins can contain any 1-letter code for the 20 amino acids as well as the 5 other non-canoncial amino acids:
     - B, J, O, U, X, Z
       - These only workds if "Protein" type is marked.
-      - They will be calculated for with length and MW, but will not be counted in the amino acid counts.
+      - They will be used to calculat length and MW, but will not be counted in the optional amino acid counts file.
-    - Does not have to end with common stop codon indicators (*, -).
-"STOP" is invalid.
+    - Does not have to end with common stop codon indicators (*, -), though "STOP" is invalid.

 For all these fields, please be aware of any leading or trailing white spaces.